Signal fault causes rush hour rail misery

 Signal fault causes rush hour rail misery in Glasgow

-Train passengers in Glasgow are facing severe disruption after a signalling fault hit rush hour journeys.
+Train passengers in Glasgow have faced severe disruption after a signalling fault hit rush hour journeys.

-Problems between Drumry and Hyndland are affecting trains travelling through Glasgow Queen Street and Glasgow Central low levels.
+Problems between Drumry and Hyndland affected trains travelling through Glasgow Queen Street and Glasgow Central low levels.

-Replacement buses are in operation with First Bus accepting rail tickets for journeys on affected routes.
+Replacement buses were in operation with First Bus accepting rail tickets for journeys on affected routes.

-The fault was reported by ScotRail just before 16:00 and disruption is expected to last until 20:00.
+The fault was reported by ScotRail just before 16:00 with disruption lasting several hours.

-ScotRail is advising passengers to check their journeys and alternative travel options as engineers work to repair the fault.

-Major commuting routes are affected by the fault, including journeys between Helensburgh Central and Edinburgh .
+Major commuting routes were affected by the fault, including journeys between Helensburgh Central and Edinburgh .

-Live journey information can be found on the Scotrail Journey check page.
+ScotRail apologised for the disruption and reminded customers that if they were delayed for more than 30 minutes they should keep hold of their tickets and claim compensation.

-The situation follows major problems in Glasgow at the weekend.
+The delays followed major problems in Glasgow at the weekend.

 Damage to overhead lines at Central Station saw passengers stranded on trains for several hours as dozens of services were cancelled and the station was closed.